SiebenCorgie/first-rs-engine/README.md

 # first-rs-engine
 A small stupid engine written in rust using the gfx-rs crate.
 It is not meant to be a good engine.
-Its purpose is that I learn Rust and gfx-rs.
+Its purpose of the engine is that I learn Rust and gfx-rs.

 ## Installation